 I am going to be honest with you guys, the best piece of advice that I can give you is to apply early.
 We all know how stressful the last two years of high school are, whether you are doing A-levels, IB, French Baccalaureate or any other diploma.
 The earlier you get your offer, the less stressful it is going to be for you because you know that you have secured a place.
 But don’t forget that especially for European universities, grades are extremely important.
 If you think you can wait a little while more and improve your grade to the requirements of the university, it might be wise to wait and apply later with the student profile they are looking for.
 To decide on when to apply according to your academic profile, I highly advise you to communicate with your teachers and university counsellors.

 Having said that, don’t forget to enjoy your last years of high school, because you will never get them back.
-Focus on your studies and perform your best, but don’t forget to spend time with your loved ones, especially in the UAE, because people go to many different parts of the World once secondary school is over.
+Focus on your studies and perform your best, but don’t forget to spend time with your loved ones, especially in the UAE, because people go to many different parts of the world once secondary school is over.

 I wish you all the best with your applications!
-Have a great day!